<> <> <> <>

 • Alcohol and cigarette use

-As ED is more commonly caused by psychological factors in young men, risk factors can include depression, anxiety and chronic stress, also.
+As ED is more commonly caused by psychological factors in young men, risk factors can include anxiety and chronic stress, also.

 Treating erectile dysfunction